nextcloud/documentation/user_manual/files/access_webgui.rst

 All files
   The default view; displays all files that you have access to.

+Favorites
+  Files or folders marked with the yellow star.

 Shared with you
   Displays all files shared with you by another user or group.